hmeine/pdfdecanter/README.rst

    stuff appear one-by-one.
 This works by generating multiple PDF pages per slide, i.e. each content frame is sub-divided into multiple animation frames.
-Common PDF readers will display ridiculous page numbers like "35/245" for a 20 minute presentation; I wanted PDFPresenter to recognize multiple PDF pages that belong together and be able to **present an overview of the logical slides**, with animation frames batched together.
+Common PDF readers will display ridiculous page numbers like "35 of 245" for a 20 minute presentation; I wanted PDFPresenter to recognize multiple PDF pages that belong together and be able to **present an overview of the logical slides**, with animation frames batched together.